 - 44% of shoppers indicate that Amazon’s issues with fake product reviews will impact their participation in Prime Day shopping.
 37% will be more cautious when they shop at Amazon.

 - 32% of shoppers said they shop outside of Amazon because they find better sales, and 31% shop at other brands because they have physical stores nearby.

 Whether retail brands are launching sales or not, research from Liftoff suggests that consumers are in shopping mode during this time of year.
 According to Liftoff, during the week of Prime Day 2018, the percentage of users who installed non-Amazon shopping apps and made a purchase increased by over 46% from the previous five weeks.

-McKinsey’s analysis of Prime Day 2018 shows that retailers must have a plan to compete against Amazon.
-They found that “retailers without a bold Prime Day plan saw a very limited increase in conversions on Prime Day compared with the prior week–10 percent or less–and some even experienced declines.”
+If that explanation doesn’t entice retailers to join in and offer online discounts, McKinsey’s analysis might.
+McKinsey found that retailers must have a plan to compete against Amazon, and that “retailers without a bold Prime Day plan saw a very limited increase in conversions on Prime Day compared with the prior week–10 percent or less–and some even experienced declines.”

 How can you compete?

 We’ve all seen the articles titled “Top 10 gadgets on sale this week” or “The best smartwatches are 50% off this week.”
 When you announce your top sales in advance, you stand a chance to

 2. Bulk up reviews across your top sale items